Racial discrimination in the workplace is illegal. But you would be surprised to know that it is practiced in several organizations.

 - Treating all cases of racial discrimination as per the policy created.

-- Communication process should be simple and transparent with the employees.
+- The communication process should be simple and transparent with the employees.

 - Develop an anonymous reporting system that helps employees to report racism without fear